compsys-progtools/fall2025/syllabus/badges.md

 These badges have 5 stages:
 - posted: tasks are on the course website([review](activities/review) and [practice](activities/practice)) and an {term}`issue` is created
 - started: one task is attempted and a draft PR is open
-- completed: all tasks are attempted PR is ready for review, and a review is requested
+- completed: all tasks are attempted {term}`PR <pull request>` is ready for review, and a review is requested
 - earned: PR is approved (by instructor or a TA) and work is merged

 ```{tip}